jjv432/SeniorDesign/README.md

 ## MATLAB Functions

-There are a number of useful functions and objects provided to make the process of learning ladder logic smoother.
+There are a number of useful functions provided to make the process of learning ladder logic smoother.
 All of these exist in the _src_ folder of this repo.

 ### edit_simulink_plc.m